Student Wellbeing and Engagement Policy

 That the support plan reflects this policy.

-Adopting a common sense approach.
+Adopting a commonsense approach.

 Developing the support plan over staggered sessions to allow time for trialling and opportunities for adjustments to occur.